P-p-H-d/c-stl-comparison/README.md

 ## Synthesis

+Even if a container is usually slow, it may be a good fit for your use case.
+There is no universal answer.

-Some mix of the previous solutions can also be chosen for a specific usage.
-For example, mixing the macro solution and the voidp solution can mitigates the Cons of both solution, increasing their added value.
+Some hybrid patterns of the previous solutions (e.g., _Generic + templates, opaque wrappers around void *) can also be chosen for a specific usage, in order to mitigate the Cons of both solution, increasing their added value.

+For example, a common pattern is to define the public API using some types (e.g., struct my_vec *), but internally performs some cast to void * to use functions on void pointers.
+This gives better ergonomics and some type safety at the container level, even if element type is ultimately erased.

-In practice, Template header is often the best compromise between ease of development and what is possible with it.
-Template macro is a little bit harder to develop but increases the generation possibility. voidp solution is often the one that generate the smaller code but at the cost of performance and harder debug at user level.
+In practice, Template headers are often the best compromise between ease of development and what is possible with it.
+Template macros are a little bit harder to develop but increases the generation possibility. void pointer solutions are often the one that generate the smaller code but at the cost of performance and harder debug at user level.

 # C libraries Selection